Looking to take your curb appeal to the next level? Then check out this list of garden gates that will have all the neighbors talking. In a good way.

 DIY Garden Gates

 You can also DIY a new garden gate.
-Here are six interesting projects:
+Here are some interesting projects:

-How A Girl Built A Gate did a great job with her gate.
-Love the inset grille!
+- How A Girl Built A Gate did a great job with her gate that has an inset grille.
 It makes you think there’s probably some kind of magical garden on the other side.

 What do you think?
 Is a new garden gate in your future?